qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

    Project Trust Settings

-* :guilabel:`Behavior for embedded scripts within projects of undetermined trust`:
+* :guilabel:`Behavior for embedded scripts within projects with undetermined trust`:
   Use the dropdown menu to select how QGIS should respond when opening a project whose trust status has not yet been decided.
 Options include: